 To save money on food, always book accommodation with a kitchen.
-When you arrive to a destination, go straight to the grocery store and buy yourself some snacks and ingredients to cook with.
-You will be tired, and you will want to eat out, but don’t.
-If you are serious about making your money last, you will go buy yourself some eggs, bread, fruit and nuts etc.
+When you arrive at a destination, go straight to the grocery store and buy yourself some snacks and ingredients to cook with – eggs, bread, fruit and nuts etc.

 Every $8 meal adds up, so does every $3 coffee and $5 juice, so be aware of this and try to cut back on the things you don’t need.
 I always carry a water bottle and some snacks that can satisfy me until I get back to the hostel where I can cook.

 If you are eating out, depending on where you are in the world, you will spend roughly $30+ a day.
 If you are preparing your own meals, you can spend as little as $10 a day.
-Again saving you over 50% of your budget a day.
+Again saving you over 50% of your budget.

 In new destinations, you should always try the local food.
 I like to cook 2 meals a day and eat out once a day.
 When I do eat out, I go to the local restaurants and eat street and market food rather than going to an expensive restaurant.

 If you can walk rather than taking a taxi, walk.
 If you can get the bus rather than flying, get the bus.
 Every small transportation costs adds up, so whenever possible, walk or take the bus.

 When I was backpacking through Central America, the temptation of taking a taxi was sooo high as the taxi might cost $5 and the bus costs $0.75c.
 If your thinking, the taxi is only $5, I would get the taxi, well you just spent your money 5 times quicker than me!
 Always opt for the cheaper form of transport, you will still get to your destination.
 This small saving over a long period will add up tremendously.

 By simply taking these three steps, you will travel for at least twice as long.